 In 2019 the State Senate and Assembly adopted several bills pertaining to housing, and specifically to ADUs.
 The Governor signed those bills into law in October 2019.
-The amendments went into effect on January 1, 2020.

 The Community Development Office received legislative summaries from the City's lobbyist Arnold and Associates, Inc. and from the State Office of Planning and Research (OPR) regarding the 2019 State adopted bills.
-The summary from Arnold and Associates, Inc. included new legislation that became effective January 1, 2020 that pertains to Housing, Community and Economic Development.
-The OPR summary was a compilation of bills pertaining to local and regional governance.
+The summary from Arnold and Associates, Inc. includes new legislation that became effective January 1, 2020 that pertains to Housing, Community and Economic Development.
+The OPR summary is a compilation of bills pertaining to local and regional governance.
 Neither is the exhaustive list of all bills adopted or all bills that may be relevant to local and regional government.
 However, both summaries list pertinent housing legislation, including new regulations pertaining to ADUs.
-Both summaries were included in the City Council briefing regarding adopted housing-related legislation at the January 7, 2020 City Council meeting and are attached to this report.
+Both summaries are attached.